sharipovikromjon/to-do-list_mobx/README.md

 ## Overview

-The TodoList application is a simple task management tool built with React and MobX.
-It allows users to create, edit, delete, and mark tasks as completed.
-The tasks are stored in the browser's localStorage, ensuring persistence across sessions.
+Simple task management tool built with React and MobX.
+For users to create, edit, delete, and mark tasks as completed.
+The tasks are stored in the browser's localStorage.

+##Purpose

+For learning Mobx - state management library

 ## Features

-- Add new tasks with custom text.
+- Add new tasks.
 - Mark tasks as done or undone.
 - Edit existing tasks.
 - Delete tasks.
-- Persistent storage using localStorage.
+- Keep tasks in storage using localStorage.

 ## Technologies Used